corrode/corrode.github.io/content/blog/composition/index.md

 }
 ```

-Note how we create a `Box<dyn Write>` that abstracts over the output.
+Note the  `Box<dyn Write>` that abstracts over the output.
+This allows to write
-This allows us to write to a file or to stdout depending on the value of
+to a file or to stdout depending on the value of `output_file`.
+The `format`
-`output_file`.
-We also introduce a `format` variable to hold the output
-format (JSON or XML).
+variable holds the output format (JSON or XML).

 The two functions, `write_json` and `write_xml`, are defined as follows: